 Results

 Strong evidence was found of an association between bed-sharing with someone with a cough and severe pneumonia (adjOR 5.1 (95% CI 3.2-8.2, p<0.001) and non-severe pneumonia (adjOR 7.3 (4.1-13.1), p <0.001)), with 18% of severe cases estimated to be attributable to this risk factor.
 Malnutrition and pneumonia had clear evidence of association, which was strongest between severe malnutrition and severe pneumonia (adjOR 8.7 (4.2-17.8), p<0.001).
-Limitations in current technology for measuring individual particulate matter exposure prevented robust assessment of HAP associations.
+No association was found between pneumonia and individual CO exposure as a measure of HAP.

 Conclusion

-Bed-sharing with someone with a cough is an important risk factor for severe pneumonia, and potentially tractable to intervention.
-Malnutrition remains an important tractable determinant, while improved methods for measuring individual-level HAP exposure are needed.
+Bed-sharing with someone with a cough is an important risk factor for severe pneumonia, and potentially tractable to intervention, while malnutrition remains an important tractable determinant.

 INTRODUCTION